Veil-Project/veil-project.github.io/en/drafts/2020-02-19-Lite-Wallet-Preview.md

 # Technology

-The current Veil wallet, like so many other cryptocurrency projects, is based on the original Bitcoin "Qt" wallet.
+The current Veil wallet, as in so many other cryptocurrency projects, is based on the original Bitcoin "Qt" wallet.
 While Qt is a perfectly respectable framework, there are modern alternatives that provide a wealth of benefits.

 For the coming Veil Lite Wallet, we'll be using the JavaScript-based *React Native** framework, giving us far more flexibility in terms of what we can do in the user interface, as well as providing an efficient path to extend the wallet with a mobile version sharing the same core codebase as the desktop wallet.